EOSIO/eosio-authentication-transport-protocol-spec/README.md

 Integrating applications (both web and native) must self-report a `declaredDomain`.
 Authenticator applications should not blindly trust this URL.

 ### `returnUrl` (**required**)
 The URL to which an authenticator application will return the user after the request has been processed and the user has taken any necessary action.
-For certain response transports (e.g., `urlHashFragmentIdentifier`), the response payload will be appended to this `returnUrl`.
+For certain response transports (_e.g._, `urlHashFragmentIdentifier`), the response payload will be appended to this `returnUrl`.

 ### `callbackUrl`
 The URL an authenticator application will post the response to.
-Only required for some transports (e.g., `webhook`).
+Only required for some transports (_e.g._, `webhook`).

 ### `responseKey` (optional for now)
 An elliptic curve 65 byte public key.
-If provided, the response will be encrypted with this key using the alogithm `eciesEncryptionCofactorVariableIVX963SHA256AESGCM`
+If provided, the response will be encrypted with this key using the agreed-upon algorithm.

 ### `securityExclusions` (optional)
 Integrating application developers working on integrating with a conforming authenticator application may request relaxed security settings for the sake of troubleshooting integration with an authenticator.
 Best practice dictates that authenticator applicationss should only respect these requests if 1) the user has explicitly enabled an authenticator's insecure mode and 2) the user has added the requesting domain to its `securityExclusion` whitelist.
 If both prerequisites are in place, an authenticator application may relax or ignore certain validation checks for the stated overrides.